Defamation and False Light

 New Jersey Workplace Defamation Attorneys

-Both New Jersey and New York law recognize defamation claims.
+New Jersey law recognizes defamation claims.
 Defamation occurs when someone makes a false statement of fact to someone else that causes you harm.
 For example, you could have a claim if you are damaged by a coworker who falsely tells your supervisor that you stole from the company if it causes you to get disciplined or fired.
+Our law firm handles employment-related defamation claims.

 Unlike most other employment law claims, defamation claims typically are against the individual who made the false statement about you, rather than against your employer.
 However, it is possible you could have a claim against your employer if the company (or government entity) you work for made the false statement, such as if it was part of an official announcement or statement published by the company, or the employee who defamed you was acting in the scope of his employment when he or she did so.